kevinobama/kevinplayspring/README.md

 The spring initializer provides a centralized platform to easily create a Spring project with different options, including project type (Maven/Gradle), language (Java, Kotlin, Groovy), Project metadata, Packaging, Java version, and dependencies.

 We will create a simple Maven Project named test_app in com.myproject group using Java and Spring Boot 2.5.5 targeting Java 17 (OpenJDK) with Spring Web as the dependency.

-Spring Intializr
-The above action will generate a zip file.
-Extract that zip file and open the folder in the IDE.
-Since we are using Visual Studio Code as our IDE, make sure that you have installed the appropriate VSCode extensions to support Java and Spring.
-Following are the recommended extensions.

-Extension Pack for Java – Visual Studio Marketplace Spring Boot Extension Pack – Visual Studio Marketplace Navigate to the primary java file (Example :<Name>\src\main\java\com\myproject\test_app\TestAppApplication.java) and change the code as follows.
-It will create a simple web server that returns a greeting when a user navigates to the greetings URL.

-Copy
-package com.myproject.test_app;
-import org.springframework.boot.SpringApplication;
-import org.springframework.boot.autoconfigure.SpringBootApplication;
-import org.springframework.web.bind.annotation.GetMapping;
-import org.springframework.web.bind.annotation.RequestParam;
-import org.springframework.web.bind.annotation.RestController;
-@SpringBootApplication
-@RestController
-public class TestAppApplication {
-public static void main(String[] args) {
-SpringApplication.run(TestAppApplication.class, args);
-}
-@GetMapping("/greeting")
-public String hello(@RequestParam(value = "name", defaultValue = "World") String name) {
-return String.format("<h1>Hello %s!, This is My First Spring Project</h1>", name);
-}
-}
-VS Code view:

-Code Editor
-Now we can build and execute the project by opening the terminal in the root of the project folder and running the following command.